iammac2/whatsapp-twilio-cloudflare-autorag-bot/README.md

 ## 🛠️ Setup

-Requires a Twilio "Try WhatsApp" Sandbox is set up under your Twilio account.
+Requires a Twilio "Try WhatsApp" Sandbox is set up under your Twilio account (can be uograded later to a paid Twilio number)

 ### 1. Clone the repo